 All studies involve definition of the area in which the effect is measured.
 Different types of areas have different characteristics and may require different study techniques.
-Consequently, most studies concentrate on one type of area.
+Consequently, each study concentrates on one type of area.
 Study areas may be divided into two major categories, urban and rural.
 In some cases a third category, "urban fringe," is used.
-However, it may be difficult to give a unique definition of each area type.
+However, it may be difficult to give a unique definition of area type.
 Studies of small towns can in most cases be said to be studies of rural areas.

 In addition to type of area, the previous studies may be classified according to type of highway improvement which has occurred.
+It is reasonable All references are listed according to the order in which they appear in the text.
+See List of References Cited, p 51.

-It is reasonable to use three categories:
+to use three categories:

-- (1) Interchanges,
+- (1) Interchanges

-- (2) Bypass routes,
+- (2) Bypass routes

-- (3) Rural highway routes.
+- (3) Rural highway routes